 \section{ABJ triangle anomaly}

-In general, by quantum anomalies we understand quantum corrections which do not respect Ward identities and where in addition there is no known renormalization scheme in which one can avoid anomalous terms completely.
-Among them a chiral anomaly \cite{ABJ1},\cite{ABJ2} played the pivotal historical role.
-The Standard Model is anomaly free theory, chiral anomaly cancel between leptonic and quarks diagram for each family individually and thus a sensitivity to a given RS schemes is not merely of urgent need.
-Nevertheless, it is interesting to see how presented RS complies with the evaluation of individually divergent fermion loop diagram.
-Comparing to vacuum selfenergy diagrams studied in previous section, the number of fermion internal lines is three instead of two as well as the number of vertices is necessary odd.
-Although this fact reduces a naive degree of divergence, however as we will see, it does not make the final result uniquely defined (finite) due to the repeatably appearance of problematic double limit $0.\infty$, being thus very similar to theoretically desired but mathematically incorrect limit $a(0,d)=0$ of the equation (\ref{thoft}).
-More concretely, both Ward identities in game, the electromagnetic and the chiral one, are satisfied in presented renormalization scheme only when we accept preferred ordering of aforementioned double limit.
+In general, quantum anomalies are quantum corrections that do not respect the Ward identities in any known renormalization scheme.
+In addition, anomalous terms exist.
+Among them, a chiral anomaly \cite{ABJ1},\cite{ABJ2} played the key historical role.
+The Standard Model is an anomaly-free theory, chiral anomaly cancellation between leptons and quarks diagram for each family individually, and thus a sensitivity to a given RS schemes is not only of urgent need.
+Nevertheless, it is interesting to see how the presented renormalization schemes agree with the evaluation of individually divergent fermion loop diagrams.
+Compared to the vacuum self-energy diagrams studied in the previous section, the naive degree of divergence is reduced.
+It entails that the final result is not uniquely defined due to the repeated appearance of the problematic double limit $0.\infty$ in SRS.
+Both Ward identities in the game, the electromagnetic and the chiral one, are satisfied in the presented renormalization scheme only if we accept the preferred ordering of the aforementioned double limit.